Looking for a PS5? Here’s where to find one in the UK today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: Argos and AO could restock consoles this week – what to know
+PS5 stock – live: Argos and AO console restocks could happen this week – what to know

 Follow along for the latest stock intel from Game, Currys, Amazon and many more

-Note: UPDATE: The PS5 could restock at Argos and AO before before the end of this week.
-Read on for more information.